What is a viscosupplement (hyaluronic acid) injection?

 MIC offers viscosupplement or hyaluronic acid injections to help reduce pain caused by osteoarthritis.

-When hyaluronic acid is injected into your affected joint, it can help:
+Injecting hyaluronic acid into your affected joint can help:

 - Lubricate the joint.